freebsd/freebsd-quarterly/2020q4/FreeBSD-Foundation.md

   * 1 server to replace the old pkg server, which will provide a lot more IOPS to avoid the slowdowns seen during peak times of the day where the disks simply cannot keep up with the request volume.
-  * 1 server for exp-runs and make them faster.
+  * 1 server for exp-runs and to make them faster.
-  * 1 server to build packages more frequently
+  * 1 server to build packages more frequently.

 ### FreeBSD Advocacy and Education ###